-A specific type of land containing IWMS, Saline IWMS, is not covered in this chapter.
+One specific type of land containing IWMS, saline IWMS, is not covered in this chapter.
 Saline IWMS are generally defined as having salinity >5000 mg L-1 when wet (Shaw and Bryant, 2011).
 Also known as playas, pans, salt lakes, brackish wetlands, salinas, and sabkhas, these lands are important parts of arid landscapes across the globe (Shaw and Bryant, 2011).
-In a recent review of the literature characterizing known information on pans, playas and salt lakes, carbon stocks and CO_2 , CH_4 and N_2O fluxes were not discussed (Shaw and Bryant, 2011).
-A review of the broader literature on lands containing saline IWMS indicates that only two studies have assessed soil carbon in saline IWMS (Bai et al., 2007; Rodriguez-Murillo et al., 2011), and no studies have measured GHG emissions and removals from saline IWMS.
-At present the lack of data on saline IWMS prevents the determination of default carbon stock changes or GHG emission factors.
-Countries are encouraged to seek country specific data to estimate changes in carbon pools in, and emissions and removals from, managed saline IWMS.
+In a recent review of the literature characterizing known information on pans, playas and salt lakes, the carbon stocks and CO_2 , CH_4 and N_2O fluxes were not discussed (Shaw and Bryant, 2011).
+A broader review of the literature on lands containing saline IWMS indicates that only two studies have assessed soil carbon in saline IWMS (Bai et al., 2007; Rodriguez-Murillo et al., 2011), and no studies have yet measured GHG emissions and removals from saline IWMS.
+At present, the lack of data on saline IWMS prevents the determination of their default carbon stock changes or GHG emission factors.
+Countries are therefore encouraged to seek country-specific data in order to estimate changes in carbon pools in, and emissions and removals from, managed saline IWMS.